rdgao/rdgao.github.io/_posts/2015-08-29-see-no-evil.md

 ---
-title: See no evil
+title: 'See no evil.'
-categories:
-- Rambling
-tags: []
+tags: [Reflection]
 status: publish
 type: post
 published: true
-meta:
-  structured_content: '{"oembed":{},"overlay":true}'
+categories: []
+header:
+  overlay_image: /assets/images/blog/default_header.jpg
+  overlay_filter: rgba(0,0,0,0.2)
+  #teaser: /assets/images/blog/default_header.jpg

+excerpt: "In reality, it's just a bunch of regular Joes and Janes sitting on the (extremely) long end of a seesaw, catapulting the world across from them - not by malicious intent, but by something as natural as gravity: our own greed."
 ---

-Below is an excerpt from a recent post on Wait But Why (see full - in all senses of the word "full" - post, [here](http://waitbutwhy.com/2015/06/how- tesla-will-change-your-life.html)) :
+Below is an excerpt from a recent post on Wait But Why (see full - in all senses of the word "full" - post, [here](http://waitbutwhy.com/2015/06/how-tesla-will-change-your-life.html)):

 > The harm caused is now an unaccounted-for cost, also known as a negative externality, and my incentives are no longer aligned with the customer’s best